gentoorax/Promethix.Framework.Ado/README.md

 }
 ```

 Configure your DI Container.
 Just one of many examples of configuration.
+This example is
+by hand to show the available options.
 Recommend you use appsettings.json for configuration.
-See unit test project for that.
+See example below this one for that.
 ```csharp
 // Still need to register ADO providers you will be using.
 This is a .NET ADO requirement.
 DbProviderFactories.RegisterFactory("Microsoft.Data.Sqlite", SqliteFactory.Instance);